Using eLearning Training in Small Businesses

-Small business owners often think of eLearning as purchasing and installing necessary hardware.
-Hardware is not only costly but also time-consuming and an overuse of energy and resources.
+Small business owners often think of eLearning as purchasing and installing the necessary hardware.
+Hardware is not only costly but also time-consuming and overuse of energy and resources.
 While much of eLearning was previously done through company-based servers and hardware, most training technology now is cloud-based.
 This means that software is easily installed, accessible on most Internet-based devices, and highly user-friendly.
 There is often no additional learning curve to using this software.

 Similarly, employees are demanding new forms of online training more and more.
 In fact, approximately 60% of millennials demand electronic forms of training.
 The mobile learning market is predicted to reach $12.2 billion worldwide by the end of 2017.
-With such a demand for eLearning matched with minimally invasive software, small businesses will begin to implement more technologies in coming years.
+With such a demand for eLearning matched with minimally invasive software, small businesses will begin to implement more technologies in the coming years.

 Overall, small business owners are seeing the significant benefits of eLearning and wanting those same results.
 Yet, they think of those results as “big wig” numbers.
 They believe that eLearning is made for large-scale corporations that can invest millions of dollars into training systems and programs.
 They don’t see how they can implement the same practices in their own businesses and startups.